Lindfield

 Population growth drivers in Lindfield are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-The Lindfield statistical area's population is estimated at around 12,169 as of Nov 2025.
-This reflects an increase of 1,226 people since the 2021 Census, which reported a population of 10,943 people.
-The change was inferred from AreaSearch's estimation of the resident population at 11,979 following examination of the latest ERP data release by the ABS in June 2024, and an additional 276 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,340 persons per square kilometer, placing Lindfield (SA2) in the upper quartile relative to national locations assessed by AreaSearch.
-The area's growth rate of 11.2% since the 2021 Census exceeded that of its SA3 area at 4.3%, and the SA4 region, marking it as a growth leader in the region.
-Population growth was primarily driven by overseas migration, contributing approximately 92.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, the suburb of Lindfield's population is estimated at around 12,171 as of Feb 2026.
+This reflects an increase of 1,228 people (11.2%) since the 2021 Census, which reported a population of 10,943 people.
+The change is inferred from the resident population of 11,979 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 277 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,340 persons per square kilometer, placing Lindfield in the upper quartile relative to national locations assessed by AreaSearch.
+Lindfield's 11.2% growth since the 2021 census exceeded the SA3 area (4.3%) and the SA4 region, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 92.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Moving forward with demographic trends, a population increase just below the median of national areas is expected.
-The Lindfield (SA2) area is projected to increase by 1,397 persons to reach 2041 based on aggregated SA2-level projections, reflecting an overall increase of 5.9% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Moving forward with demographic trends, a population increase just below the median of national areas is expected, with the suburb expected to increase by 1,398 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 5.9% in total over the 17 years.

 Frequently Asked Questions - Population